Funbit/ets2-telemetry-server/Readme.md

 This HTML5 gauge application is designed for mobile/desktop browsers running in landscape mode.
 You should be able to use the gauge just by navigating to the URL in your Mobile Safari (iOS 8+), Android 4+ browsers (Default or Chrome) or any modern desktop browser. **Android ETS2 mobile gauge application (APK) is also included!**

-Here is a screenshot of how your mobile gauge will look like:
+Here is a screenshot of how your mobile gauge will look like in a browser:

 ![](https://raw.githubusercontent.com/Funbit/ets2-telemetry-server/master/Screenshot.png)